repeatedly/reed/README.md

 2. Light-Weight HTTP for Queries (Working)

-    1. HTTP Interface for Cursors
+    1. HTTP Interface for Cursors (50% done)

     2. HTTP Interface for Simple Queries